-The area of Cartuja in Sevilla, ho
+The area of Cartuja in Sevilla, hosts a science p

 Key partners involved: EMASESA, City of Sevilla, Universidad de Sevilla, PCT Cartuja

 Social Innovation and the co-management of a large newly developed public space

 How can a city maintain its vibrant outdoors life when the temperature rises to 37 degrees on an average summer day?
 And how might this be possible while adhering to the Net-Zero energy consumption target set in the framework of the EU deal?
 This is the key strategic policy question that CartujaQanat is answering via a multitude of entry points:

 - Experimentating with new materials